conorpp/conorpp.github.com/_posts/2017-09-23-u2f-zero-year-in-review.md

 # Starting out

 I started on U2F Zero because I wanted to work on something interesting and learn how to make a PCB.
 Here was my first one.

 ![first PCB](/assets/images/pcbs/r1-front-dirty.jpg.small.jpg)

 It's poorly laid out.
 The traces don't give a crap about EMF.
 And what's a ground plane?

 Eventually, I got better at it.
-Even got an awesome [pull request](https://github.com/conorpp/u2f-zero/pull/37) from [Chris Pavlina](https://github.com/cpavlina), who is better at layout than I am.
+The project even got an awesome [pull request](https://github.com/conorpp/u2f-zero/pull/37) from [Chris Pavlina](https://github.com/cpavlina), who is better at layout than I am.
 Thanks Chris!
 His layout is still being used today.